clayton/jekyll-tailwind-stimulus-starter/README.md

 - The structure exists, but there is no longer a sample post
 - It works just like normal jekyll
 - You'll probably want to add a `post.html` template

+## Thanks to

+- [taylorbryant/jekyll-starter-tailwind](https://github.com/taylorbryant/jekyll-starter-tailwind) for the inspiration and original Jekyll Tailwind starter project I had been using.
+- [Setting up Webpack for Jekyll](https://blog.mnishiguchi.com/setting-up-webpack-for-jekyll?) from Masatoshi Nishiguchi which helped me get just enough of a webpack config file going.